W1nterFr3ak/pyblackhat/README.md

 #### Opening a raw socket

 To open a socket we have to know three things.
-This will apply to most of our script
+This will apply to most of our script its not amust we cram all of them we can always refer back to documentations or this list
 1. Socket family
     - AF_LOCAL: Used for local communication
     - AF_UNIX: Unix domain sockets